Taher1322/Python-Code/README.md

 # Python-Code
-All python codes used for Freelance and personal projects
+All python codes used for Freelancing and personal projects